Behind The Hudson: The Vision, the Values, and the Build

 • A pocket neighborhood is a small cluster of homes that face a shared green space.
 Porches function as outdoor living rooms, creating opportunities for natural connection and neighborly care.
 Children have a safer place to play, and community flourishes by design.

-• Location: 0 Bryan Drive, Gallatin
+• Location: 725 Examiner Court, Gallatin

 Timeline: Groundbreaking is planned for Q3 2026, with the goal of all families moving in by the end of 2027.